WICG/attribution-reporting-api/README.md

 This API will use a mechanism for triggering an attribution source similar to the [Ad Click Attribution Proposal](https://wicg.github.io/ad-click-attribution/index.html#legacytriggering).

-Attribution can only be triggered for a source on a page whose eTLD+1 matches the eTLD+1 of the site provided in `attributeon`.
+Attribution can only be triggered for a source on a page whose eTLD+1 matches the eTLD+1 of the site provided in `attributiondestination`.
 A source can be triggered through an HTTP GET to its `attributionreportto` origin, that redirects to a [.well-known](https://tools.ietf.org/html/rfc5785) location.
 This redirect is useful, because this mechanism enables the reporting origin to make server-side decisions about when attribution reports should trigger.